gammaswap/v1-core/README.md

 GammaPool.sol, GammaPoolERC4626, and GammaSwapLibrary.sol support solidity version 0.8.13 and up due to [abi.encodecall bug](https://soliditylang.org/blog/2022/03/16/encodecall-bug/).

-We used solidity version 0.8.19 because at the time arbitrum only works with up to solidity version 0.8.19
+We used solidity version 0.8.21 so that the code is ready to deploy to ethereum mainnet but set the evm in hardhat to Paris because at the time arbitrum does not support push0 opcode (shanghai evm).

 ## Publishing NPM Packages